How to become a housekeeper

 - Wiping down and polishing furniture as needed

 - Organising a space and suggesting storage options

 - Cooking and preparing meals

-- Taking care of pets and plants as needed
+- Caring for household pets or plants as needed

-- Doing errands such as grocery shopping and dropping off dry cleaning
+- Running errands such as grocery shopping, dropping off dry cleaning, and receiving packages

 Hotel housekeeping tasks